Series · Terraform Agents · Chapter 5

 # CREATE INDEX embeddings_vec_idx ON embeddings USING hnsw (vec vector_cosine_ops);

 The Terraform half is just the database; the schema is application code (Alembic, Flyway, sqlx-migrate — pick one).
-Don’t try to manage table schemas in Terraform; that path leads to madness.
+Don’t try to manage table schemas in Terraform; that path leads to madness, and I have the scars to prove it.

 1